Prescott and Northwestern Railroad

 The railroad was chartered in 1890, for the purpose of constructing a railroad north-northwest from Prescott to access timberlands for the Ozan Lumber Company.
 Track was gradually extended from Prescott to Arcadia, Blevins, McCaskill, Belton, Tokio, and Highland (Pike County), a distance of 31 miles.
 Early in its history, the railroad operated several logging branches and the line extended beyond Highland to tap lumber stands.
 The railroad connected at Tokio with the line of the Memphis Dallas and Gulf Railroad which operating between Ashdown, Arkansas and Hot Springs.
 After 1922, that line became the Murfreesboro -Nashville Southwestern Railroad, operating between Nashville and Murfreesboro until 1951.
 For many years the unused crossing diamond lay in the weeds next to the mainline of the PNW in Tokio.

 The primary traffic carried by the Prescott and Northwestern was forest products, but for a number of years the line also carried an extensive crop of Elberta peaches from Highland (Pike County) to Prescott during the fruit harvesting season.
-At Prescott, the refrigerator cars of fruit shipments were transferred to the Missouri Pacific Railroad shipment to northern markets.
+At Prescott, the refrigerator cars of fruit shipments were transferred to the Missouri Pacific Railroad for shipment to northern markets.
 The remains of the concrete icing house still stands adjacent to the line in Prescott.
 There were several gravel pits located in the Tokio area that saw extensive use prior to 1920.

 By the 1950s, outbound lumber from the Prescott mill, along with gypsum from a gypsum mine at Highland made up most of the traffic handled by the PNW.